-Here’s a collection of our tips and suggestions to help you and your family stay warm, dry, and happy during this most epic of adventures.
+Here’s a collection of our tips and suggestions for clothing advice for Lapland to help you and your family stay warm, dry, and happy during this most epic of adventures.

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking on one of these links, we may receive a small commission at NO extra cost to you.

-- 1 The Complete Guide of What to Wear in Lapland in Winter
+- 1 THE INSIDE SCOOP: Complete Guide of What to Wear in Lapland in Winter

 - 2 Things you need in your Lapland Winter Packing List